funkybob/django-array-tags/README.md

 `all_tag_values(name)`

-Returns all tuple the tags in objects in the current queryset from the TagField called `name`.
+Returns a tuple of all the tags in objects in the current queryset from the TagField called `name`.

 `count_tag_values(name)`